Luca-Engel/Computer_Graphics/Project/proposal_template/proposal.md

 ##### Basic features for passing grade:

+- noise function fire
-- particles simulating fire without coloring and highlighting
+- glowing ash particles flying out of the main fire part
     - have particles die after a certain time (to simulate ashes not glowing after a while)
+    - Temperature influencing color of particles

 ##### Advanced features:

-- physics based simulations: tai chi --> have one simulation with noise functions, one with physical simulation
+###### We would like to do the following advanced features

+- noise function for smoke
 - enable moving the camera
+    - probably also requires billboarding

-- add textures to the elements and smoke
+- add bloom effect to the particles

+- adapt fire size
+    - adapt fire temperature
+    - adapt speed of particles

+###### The following advanced features would be possibilities if we finish the other features early

 - add background (e.g., fire place with wood logs, etc.)
-- Temperature influencing color of particles
-- adapt fire size
-- Smoke
-- Wind
     - Shadow
-- adapt fire temperature
+- moving the fire with the curser
+    - (assuming there is no wind, otherwise this would imply using a lot of physics calculations?)

 # Schedule